jessamynsmith/Alexa/README.md

-# Alexa
+# Alexa in Amazon Echo

 Based on https://developer.amazon.com/appsandservices/solutions/alexa/alexa-skills-kit/getting-started-guide

+Amazon Echo has a text-to-speech and speech-to-text chips.

-When a user asks Alexa a question or tells Alexa to do something, that request is sent thru the wi-fi over the public internet to the Alexa service in the Amazon cloud.
+When a user asks Alexa a question or tells Alexa to do something, Echo converts speech to text and sends that text thru wi-fi then over the public internet to a web service in the Amazon cloud.

-The service sends back text that Alexa converts to speech to the user.
+The web service can be Amazon's Lambda event service or a custom service that sends back text which Alexa converts to speech to the user.

+In this sample spoken by a user:

+    “Alexa, ask Greeter to say hello world.”

+    * "Alexa" is the wake word.
+    * "ask" requests an "ability" aka skill.
+    * "Greeter" is the invocation name.
+    * "Say"
+    * "hello world"

 Borrowing a term from Android, <strong>intents</strong> are what a cloud-based service can handle, using case-insensitive alphabetical characters.